MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 Consider the following compute options:

 - Use a D-series SKU for SAP application servers; the D-series provides 1:4 for CPU memory-mapping.
-Consider the E-series for memory-intensive workloads.
+Consider E-series VMs for memory-intensive workloads.

 - Use the most current generation of SKUs where possible; for example, v3 or 4.
 Refer to SAP note [1928533](https://launchpad.support.sap.com/#/notes/1928533) for information about the certified D-series SKU for an SAP deployment.

-- Use the [E-series](/azure/virtual-machines/e-series) or [M-series](/azure/virtual-machines/m-series) SKU for anydb.
-E-series and M-series SKUs are optimized for memory and provide a consistent CPU-to-memory ratio.
+- Use the [E-series](/azure/virtual-machines/sizes-memory) or [m-series](/azure/virtual-machines/m-series) SKU for AnyDB.
+E-series and m-series SKUs are optimized for memory and provide a consistent CPU-to-memory ratio.

 - Follow the design principle of scaling up and then out.
 From a cost perspective, scale-out deployments could cost less than a scale-up setup in some scenarios.